2024 Wimbledon Championships – Men's singles

 Defending champion Carlos Alcaraz defeated Novak Djokovic in a rematch of the previous year's final, 6–2, 6–2, 7–6^{(7–4)} to win the gentlemen's singles tennis title at the 2024 Wimbledon Championships.
 It was his second Wimbledon title and fourth major title overall, becoming the sixth and youngest man in the Open Era to complete the Channel Slam.
 Alcaraz was the second man in the Open Era, after Roger Federer, to win his first four major finals, and the first man outside of the Big Three to defend a major title since Gustavo Kuerten at the 2001 French Open.
-This maked Djokovic's record-extending 37th major final.
+This marked Djokovic's record-extending 37th major final.

 The tournament featured 37 five-set matches, the most at a major in the Open Era, breaking the previous record of 35 jointly held by the 1983 US Open and 2024 Australian Open.

-Giovanni Mpetshi Perricard was the first lucky loser to reach the fourth round since Dick Norman in 1995.
+Giovanni Mpetshi Perricard was the first lucky loser to reach the fourth round of a major since Stéphane Robert at the 2014 Australian Open, and the first to do so at Wimbledon since Dick Norman in 1995.